data4knowledge/usdm_m11_resources/README.md

 - Use Cases.
 This was prepared for the DDF in Action day held in October 2024 in Copenhagen and New Jersey.
 I created this to show the range of touch points for eProtocol.
 [Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png).
 I did a LinkedIn post of this, [see here](https://www.linkedin.com/feed/update/urn:li:activity:7255527712906199042/)
 - USDM and a Typical Protocol.
 This is an attempt to show where the items within an exisitng protocol go in USDM.
 A little old now but still relevant.
 [Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/protocol.png)
+- USDM and M11.
+This infographic shows where content from an M11 protocol document goes into USDM. based on the latest public review version of the template.
+[USDM M11 Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/usdm_m11.pdf)

 ## Presentations on Behalf of CDISC